mach-composer/mach-composer-cli/docs/src/topics/integrations/sentry.md

 you.
 This allows you to generate a unique DSN per component as well as have fine-grained control over rate-limiting.

-To let MACH composer manage your DSN values, you need to define a **auth token**, **project** and **organization**.
+To let MACH composer manage your DSN values, you need to define an **auth token**, **project** and **organization**.

 ## Create auth token